 - Click New Software Bundle.

-In the Software Bundle Details section, specify the bundle name and description and select the OS platform.
+- In the Software Bundle Details section, specify the bundle name and description.

 - In the Add Software section, select software options.

-- Select which software packages you to want to add to the bundle.
+- Select the software packages to add to the bundle.

 - Select the deploy action: Install, Update, Remove, or Install Or Update.